Capital of Catalonia, Spain's second-largest city draws commerce and tourism not only from around Europe, but the entire

-Nearby other clubs are more mixed: Arena Classic (Diputacio 233), Friday/Saturday slightly older crowds with music to match; Arena VIP (Diputació 94), and Arena Dandy (Gran Via 593) weekend dance events attract more of a straight crowd.
+Other nearby clubs are more mixed: Arena Classic (Diputacio 233), Friday/Saturday slightly older crowds with music to match; and Arena Dandy (Gran Via 593) weekend dance events that attract more of a straight crowd.

 Black Room at Club City Hall (Rambla de Catalunya 2-4), YGF Sunday gay dance parties at the center, resident DJs and go-go dancers.
 SaturGays gay house parties, spectacular shows, singers, acrobats, go-go dancers, resident and international DJs.

 Gay Club BCN (Consell de Cent 280), international summer dance parties, men's nights, lesbian nights; reformatting for autumn/winter 2016 - see their facebook for updates.

 Metro Disco (Sepulveda 185), open every night, Sunday/Monday drag cabaret, Tuesday/Friday/Saturday male strippers.
 House, Spanish, and 80s music plays on two floors, different atmospheres in each of four bars on weekends; darkroom frolics.